-Josh Krakowsky is a senior business litigator at Davidoff Hutcher & Citron with more than fourteen years of experience in all variety of commercial litigation, with a focus on contractual disputes, fiduciary obligations, restrictive covenants, and corporate divorce.
+Josh Krakowsky is a senior business litigator and Partner for Davidoff Hutcher & Citron’s Commercial Litigation group in the firm’s New York City office.
+Mr. Krakowsky has more than twenty years of experience in a variety of commercial litigation matters, with a focus on contractual disputes, fiduciary obligations, restrictive covenants, and corporate divorce.

-Prior to joining Davidoff Hutcher & Citron, Mr. Krakowsky developed a broad background as a litigator at Dechert LLP, where he practiced complex commercial litigation, securities litigation, bankruptcy litigation, and products liability litigation.
+Prior to joining Davidoff Hutcher & Citron, Mr. Krakowsky developed a broad background as a litigator at Dechert LLP, where he practiced complex commercial litigation, securities litigation, bankruptcy litigation, and product liability litigation.

 - DLA Piper (US) v.
 Victor, Index No. 650374/2012 (Sup.
 Ct.
 N.Y.
 Co.
 2012), which was reported on the front page of both the New York Times and the New York Law Journal on March 26, 2013, one of the biggest legal stories of the year: Suit Offers a Peek at the Practice of Inflating a Legal Bill